DavidGriffith/daphne-emu/README.md

     mkdir -p ~/.daphne
     cp -a pics sound ~/.daphne/

+If compiling on a **Raspberry Pi** you should use the following `Makefile.vars` replacing the above command

+    ln -s Makefile.vars.linux_rpi Makefile.vars

 ### Missing libraries?

 Cutting and pasting the following in a Debian GNU/Linux system (or